How to Test a Bad Catalytic Converter

 - Park your car on a flat surface, set your transmission to Park (automatic) or Neutral (manual).

 - If you don't have easy access to the front or rear of the catalytic converter, raise your vehicle using a floor jack and safely support it on jack stands.

-- Take a temperature reading of the inlet pipe that connects to the front of the catalytic converter, and take a note of the reading.
+- Take a temperature reading of the inlet pipe that connects to the front of the catalytic converter, and take note of the reading.

-- Then, take a temperature reading of the outlet pipe that connects to the rear of the catalytic converter and take a note of the reading.
+- Then, take a temperature reading of the outlet pipe that connects to the rear of the catalytic converter and take note of the reading.

 If the catalyst has stopped working, the front temperature will be about the same as or higher than the rear temperature.

 In a good catalytic converter, the rear of the converter will be 20+ degrees hotter than the front.

 The check engine light (CEL) or malfunction indicator light (MIL) is your best friend when dealing with emission problems.
 Whenever this light comes on, check for trouble codes.
 And if the light is flashing, the light is warning you of a malfunction that will seriously damage your converter if not fixed.
 Don't ignore the light.

 Pellet catalytic converters use little ceramic beads coated with catalyst.
 The pellets can disintegrate because of overheating and plug the unit.

 Other vehicles use a "monolithic" converter," a ceramic honeycomb coated with catalyst.
 This substrate is firmly held inside the converter.
 But if the converter takes a direct hit from a hard object on the road or during an accident, the substrate can crack or break into pieces.
 Also, operating under overheating conditions for a prolonged time can break the internal structure.